 Equipment will not be allowed inside the passenger area of the buses.
 There is undercarriage space for all skis and poles, but for the safety of passengers and driver visibility no skis or poles can board the buses with you.

-Lunch at the Mazama Community Center
+Lunch at the Mazama Community Club

 Early registration for the Lee Adams Tour of the Methow is free to Methow Valley Nordic members and to Methow Trails members, and costs $10 for non-members.
 Prices for adults go up $10 on February 7 – the tour is always free for kids.

 You are a member of Methow Valley Nordic if you have joined and paid your membership dues, or if you are a parent of a junior team or biathlon team racer.